finos/datahelix/docs/GettingStarted.md

     "nullable": true
 }
 ```
- We also want people to be at least 17 before they get a job so lets add an [if constraint](UserGuide.md#if).
+ We also want people to be at least 17 before they get a job, so let's add an [if constraint](UserGuide.md#if).
  ```json
  { "if":    { "field": "age", "lessThan": 17 },
    "then":  { "field": "jobTitle", "isNull": true}